What is Health Insurance?

 How Does a Subsidy Work?

-A subsidy is a financial assistance that helps you pay for something, in this case, health insurance.
+A subsidy is financial assistance that helps you pay for something, in this case, health insurance.
 The ACA provides people with two kinds of subsidies a premium tax credit and a cost-sharing reduction.
 A premium tax credit lowers the amount you have to pay as your monthly premium.

 A cost-sharing reduction reduces the out-of-pocket costs (deductible, coinsurance, co-pays) you pay during a policy period for health care services you use.
 Three factors determine whether you qualify for a subsidy: Your income compared to the Federal Poverty Level, your family size, and how much health insurance costs where you live.